The Schroedinger-Weil Representation and Jacobi Forms of Half-Integral Weight

-0.2cm The Weil representation for the symplectic group was first introduced by A. Weil in \cite{W} to reformulate Siegel's analytic theory of quadratic forms (cf.\,\cite{Si}) in terms of the group theoretical theory.
-It is well known that the Weil representation plays a central role in the study of the transformation behaviors of the theta series.
+0.2cm The Weil representation for a symplectic group was first introduced by A. Weil in \cite{W} to reformulate Siegel's analytic theory of quadratic forms (cf.\,\cite{Si}) in terms of the group theoretical theory.
+It is well known that the Weil representation plays a central role in the study of the transformation behaviors of theta series.
 Whenever we study the transformation formulas of theta series or Siegel modular forms of half integral weights, we are troubled by the ambiguity of the factor $\det (C\Om+D)^{1/2}$ in its signature.
-This means that we should consider the transformation formula on a non-trivial two-fold covering group of the symplectic group.
-In his paper \cite{Ta3}, Takase removed the ambiguity of $\det (C\Om+D)^{1/2}$ by constructing the {\it right\ explicit} automorphic factor $J_{1/2}$ of weight $1/2$ for $Sp(n,\BR)_*$ on $\BH_n$\, :
+This means that we should consider the transformation formula on a non-trivial two-fold covering group of a symplectic group.
+In his paper \cite{Ta3}, Takase removed the ambiguity of the factor $\det (C\Om+D)^{1/2}$ by constructing the {\it right\ explicit} automorphic factor $J_{1/2}$ of weight $1/2$ for $Sp(n,\BR)_*$ on $\BH_n$\,:

-Here $Sp(n,\BR)_*$ is the two-fold covering group of $Sp(n,\BR)$ in the sense of the real Lie group.
-See (4.14) for the precise definition. $J_{1/2}$ is real analytic on $Sp(n,\BR)_*$, holomorphic on $\BH_n$ and satisfies the realtion
+Here $Sp(n,\BR)_*$ is the two-fold covering group of $Sp(n,\BR)$ in the sense of a real Lie group.
+See (4.15) for the precise definition. $J_{1/2}$ is real analytic on $Sp(n,\BR)_*$, holomorphic on $\BH_n$ and satisfies the relation